|

 ·

-monitoring and alerting in place, and so periods of down time are likely to be
+with active monitoring and alerting in place, and so periods of down time are

-infrequent and quickly resolved.
-It is the healthcare organisation's
+likely to be infrequent and quickly resolved.
+It is the healthcare

-responsibility to ensure that users are notified of planned downtime periods
+organisation's responsibility to ensure that users are notified of planned

-and that appropriate business continuity measures are in place to support
+downtime periods and that appropriate business continuity measures are in place

 Considerations for safe operation